 The point is, as we advance in our careers and our income starts rising, many of us are prone to some degree of lifestyle inflation, spending more just because we can.
 Lifestyle inflation isn’t always bad—if you were previously sharing a bed with your five siblings, by all means get one of your own.

 But many Singaporeans are all too ready to inflate their lifestyles at every chance they get.
 Here are four ways Singaporeans are all too ready to inflate their lifestyles the moment they can afford to.

 Buying a car

 They say the five Cs are dead, but cars continue to be a status symbol that many still aspire towards.
 In addition, the public transport system still gives people lots of headaches and can be excruciatingly slow if you need to commute to and from the MRT station.
 Not only that, living in a global pandemic, no one wants to rub shoulders with strangers.
 Germs, ugh!

 That’s why the first big ticket items many Singaporeans aim to spend on, other than their home, is a car.
 Never mind that the cost of even the cheapest brand new car is more than 1.5 year’s worth of the median salary.
 The problem is that when you take out a loan, a car suddenly seems a lot more affordable.
-Paying $1,000 a month for your car certainly feels a lot different than spending close to $100,000 in cash.
+Paying $1,000 a month for your car certainly feels a lot less painful than spending close to $100,000 in cash.

 Signing up for a gym membership

 While everyone’s got a few gym rats at their workplace or in their social circle, you might be surprised to find that there are actually many more people who secretly have gym memberships, including some who look like they haven’t exercised since their last PE lesson back at school.